chupverse/gcomputation/README.md

 ## Description <a href='https://cran.r-project.org/web/packages/gcomputation/index.html'><img src='man/logoGC.png' align="right" height="210" /></a>

 The R package ‘gcomputation’ provides functions to compute G-Computation (GC) to estimate marginal effects.
-It has estimating marginal functions for binary, time-to-event, continuous and count outcomes regarding two exposures.
+It has functions for estimating marginal effects for binary, time-to-event, continuous and count outcomes regarding two exposures.
 The package implements GC with various working models or algorithms, referred to as Q-models.

 ## Key Features